Hemmingways/LivingLab-PuebloViejo/README.md

 It aims toward the provision of reliable and affordable access to electric power through demand-driven and sustainable solutions.

-* led by the state-supported university **Universidad del Magdalena located in Santa Marta**, the capital of Magdalena Province in northern Colombia
+* led by the state-supported university **[Universidad del Magdalena](https://www.unimagdalena.edu.co/)located in Santa Marta**, the capital of Magdalena Province in northern Colombia
-* In 2019, the Universidad del Magdalena collaborated with the Institute of Energy Technology (IET) at **TU Berlin** in 2019 for the **project "Rejuveneciendo Pueblo Viejo"**
+* In 2019, the Universidad del Magdalena collaborated with the Institute of Energy Technology (IET) at **[TU Berlin](https://www.tu.berlin/en/)** in 2019 for the **project "Rejuveneciendo Pueblo Viejo"**
-* supported by the startup HEDERA Sustainable Solutions with various digital tools for impact analysis using the Multi-Tier Framework approach for energy access measurement
+* supported by the startup [HEDERA Sustainable Solutions](https://www.hedera.online/en/home/index.html) with various digital tools for impact analysis using the Multi-Tier Framework approach for energy access measurement
-* https://www.iass-potsdam.de/en (Institute for Advanced Sustainability Studies e.V.) likewise contributes content expertise on energy access and energy justice as well as to living laboratories
+* [IASS Potsdam](https://www.iass-potsdam.de/en)(Institute for Advanced Sustainability Studies e.V.) likewise contributes content expertise on energy access and energy justice as well as to living laboratories
 * Interdisciplinary working groups have convened living laboratories for sustainability, cooperation, and innovation

 ### How does this repository work?